 - Varied professional development opportunities including: online webinars; in-person networking events at NASPA conferences; and opportunities to present on collaborative conference presentations

 - Facilitated networking and learning with colleagues from around the country, including: online discussion forums, topic-specific learning communities, and custom matching with similar professionals from the cohort

 - Comprehensive documentation of your campus’ progress including: individualized baseline assessment results with quantitative and qualitative measures of your campus’ efforts to address violence across six pillars; a published analysis of aggregate cohort results; and individualized endpoint results with change-scores to document areas of improvement

-Is your institution interested in joining the Collective?
-Successful participation in the Collective requires a significant investment of personnel, time, and energy; institutional buy-in; and a commitment to building a Culture of Respect on your campus.
+Is your institution ready to join the Collective?
+Successful participation in the Collective works best with campus investment of personnel, time, and energy; institutional buy-in; and a commitment to building a Culture of Respect on your campus.
 Check out our Campus Readiness Assessment to see if the program is right for your institution.